Chanluzon/Chanluzon/README.md

   <img src="https://capsule-render.vercel.app/render?type=soft&color=8b5cf6&height=200&section=header&text=CHRIST%20AMRON&fontSize=70&animation=fadeIn&fontAlignY=38&desc=Frontend%20Developer%20|%20UI/UX%20Specialist&descSize=20&descAlignY=62" />
 </p>

 ### 👨‍💻 About Me
-I'm a **Frontend Developer** based in Cebu City, passionate about crafting immersive, glassmorphism-inspired digital experiences.
-I specialize in building high-performance web applications that don't just work—they wow.
+I’m a **Frontend Developer** based in Cebu City 🇵🇭, passionate about crafting immersive and visually engaging digital experiences.

+I enjoy building high-performance web applications that are not only functional, but also intuitive, elegant, and memorable.
+I care deeply about clean UI, smooth interactions, and creating products that people genuinely enjoy using.

-- 🔭 Currently refining my **GSAP** animation skills and exploring **AI-integrated** UI.
+- 🔭 Currently honing my **GSAP** animation skills to craft richer, more dynamic user experiences
-- 🌱 Learning the depth of **Next.js** and **Serverless** architectures.
+- 🌱 Continuously expanding my expertise in **Next.js** and **serverless** architectures
-- ⚡ Fun fact: I believe that code should be as clean as the design it powers.
+- ⚡ Fun fact: I believe great code should be just as clean, intentional, and elegant as the design it brings to life

 ---